Diabetic Men at Greater Risk of Balanitis, Foreskin Infections

 Parekh asks men if they recently changed their soap in the shower.
 Antibacterial soaps can strip the good bacteria on the head of the penis and allow a fungus to grow, contributing to balanitis, he said.

 For men with diabetes, Burnett said the "be-all and end-all" balanitis intervention is to get their diabetes under control.
 This can be achieved with insulin, oral medication and lifestyle modifications, such as diet and exercise.

 "Largely, that will control it, [along with] maybe some dermatologic interventions just to kind of help bide the time, if you will, until you get your diabetes under control," he explained.
 "Fundamentally, if you don't do that, the rest is kind of hopeless."

-It's not always easy for men to seek help, especially for something as personal and sensitive as penile issues.
+It's not always easy for men to seek help, especially for something as personal and sensitive as a foreskin infection.
 A lot of people don't have a doctor they see regularly, so taking that first step isn't always easy.
 Video visits have become a viable option for most people, and more physicians have added them as a service.

 Giddy telehealth makes it easy to get connected to a qualified healthcare professional who can help with a variety of conditions.
 Many of the professionals are available the same day.